Arkwright, New York

 Arkwright is a town in Chautauqua County, New York, United States.
 As of the 2020 census, the town population was 1,000.
-The town is named after Richard Arkwright, the inventor of a spinning device.
+It is named after Richard Arkwright, the inventor of a spinning device.

 Arkwright is in the northeastern quadrant of Chautauqua County and is southeast of the city of Dunkirk.

 History

 Settlement began circa 1807.
 The town of Arkwright was established in 1829 from the towns of Villenova and Pomfret.

 Dairy farms and cheesemaking were important in the early economy.
 Arkwright was one of the first towns in New York to form a cheese cooperative.

 Geography

 According to the United States Census Bureau, the town has a total area of 92.5 sqkm, of which 92.4 sqkm is land and 0.2 sqkm, or 0.17%, is water.

 New York State Route 83 is a major east-west highway through the town.

 Canadaway Creek passes through the south part of the town.
 Arkwright Falls is a picturesque and secluded waterfall along Canadaway Creek, along property off Park Road owned by descendants of Stanley Drozdiel.
 This property is posted, but the creek can be entered via the County Park along Ball Road.
-The creek is not open to public navigation and does not fall under the terms of the New York State Public Right of Navigation.
-You can get to the Arkwright Falls by following the creek upstream from where the trail on the public property ends in the creek bed.
+The creek is not open to public navigation, and does not fall under the terms of the New York State Public Right of Navigation.
+One can get to the Arkwright Falls by following the creek upstream from where the trail on the public property ends in the creek bed.